mike-debney/zerogrid/README.md

 ## Features
 - **Priority-based load management** - Loads are prioritized by their order in configuration, with the first load having the highest priority
-- **Solar integration** - Automatically uses available solar power for controllable loads
+- **Solar integration** - Automatically uses available solar power for controllable loads if configured
 - **Throttleable loads** - Support for loads that can operate at variable power levels (e.g., EV chargers can be throttled between minimum and maximum amperage)
-- **Overload detection** - Immediately sheds loads if consumption exceeds safe limits for more than `recalculate_interval_seconds * 3`
+- **Overload detection** - Immediately sheds loads if consumption exceeds safe limits for more than `recalculate_interval_seconds * 3`, automatically recovers once sufficient load is shed
-- **Emergency abort** - Cuts all loads if critical sensors become unavailable
+- **Emergency abort** - Cuts all loads if critical sensors become unavailable, requires manual re-enabling of load-control
 - **Rate limiting** - Reduces wear on contactors from rapid switching

 ## How It Works